-Dry ice is carbon dioxide that is frozen at -109 degrees.
+“Dry” ice is carbon dioxide that is frozen at -109 degrees.
 It gives off an incredible amount of cooling power compared to regular ice, and when properly cared for, can last much longer.
 Dry ice is commercially available and can be combined with wet ice.
 One of the benefits of dry ice is that as it “melts” it goes from frozen form to a CO2 vapor.
-This is called sublimation and eliminates the water that happens from regular ice melt.
+This is called sublimation and eliminates the water from regular ice melt.

 How to Use Dry Ice in Your Cooler

-Eliminate empty space – Open air in your cooler allows dry ice to sublimate faster so to make it last longer, fill voids with wadded newspaper or blocks of styrofoam.
+Eliminate empty space – Open-air in your cooler allows dry ice to sublimate faster, so to make it last longer, fill voids with wadded newspaper or blocks of styrofoam.

 Cee Kay Has Dry Ice for Any Occasion